hanrick2000/LeetcodeBook/README.md

 ## "Searching" problem

 The nature of searching problem like BFS, DFS, DP, etc, is about checking all the possible states in current stage.

+## Methodology

+- Consider about how to design method API, like `reverse(ListNode head)`.
+What is the meaning of input `head`, and what is the meaning of returned parameter ?